Meet our Tutor-Mentors

 Hey everyone!
 My name is Nicholas Lim.
 I was born in Singapore and am currently a sophomore majoring in microbiology, business and chemistry.
 I am the study group leader for CHM 131/132 and also one of the walk-in hours tutors.
 I love eating, playing badminton and swimming.
 Feel free to contact me with any questions!

 Hi, my name is Jiayu Tian (Kate).
 I am of class of 2017 and I am a microbiology major with a music minor.
 I tutor general chemistry and organic chemistry, and I am a workshop leader for Organic Chemistry I and II.

-I am a computer science major (BS) with a focus in robotics and a mechanical engineering minor.
+I am a computer science major (BS) with a focus in robotics and a mechanical engineering and electrical and computer engineering double minor.
 I love working with robots because I see so many of the immediate real world applications of robotics.
 I live on the Computer Interest Floor (CIF) and I am vice president of the Strong Jugglers.

 I am a computer science major (BS) in the class of 2019.
 I tutor CSC 171 and 172 as well as MTH 150, 141, and 142.
 I have also been a workshop leader for CSC 171 and 172.
 Outside of CS, I play trumpet in the Symphony Orchestra and take lessons at Eastman.

 Fatou Baka Diop

 My name is Fatou Baka Diop.
 I'm a B.S. candidate in Chemical Engineering with a business minor (class of 2020).
 I'm from Senegal and I currently tutor French, one of my first languages.
 In my spare time, I dance (belly dance and African dance).
 If you want to improve your French or talk about Francophone cultures, you're welcome to contact me.